-Less is More, and Even More
+Less is More and Even More

-Website design needs to focus on the user behavior.
+Website design needs to focus on user behaviour.
 With the emergence of social media, people’s browsing habits have changed; they are not the way they were 10 or 20 years ago.
 In those days, everybody browsed websites.
 However, when social media came into the picture, people started browsing social media feeds rather than visiting websites.
 Occasionally, they will click through if they see something interesting.
 Nobody is “visiting websites” anymore!
 We go straight to our point of interest – a specific page or section – gather the information we need and then leave.

 Do you ever feel like our attention spans are getting shorter?
 It’s not just your imagination; new research has revealed that human beings are, indeed, flakier than ever before!